My rating: 5 of 5 stars

 …though the tears rolled down my face, I wasn’t sobbing or out of control.
 I just waited a bit, then turned back to the car, to drive off to wherever it was I was supposed to be.

 So much of the action of this novel after it leaves the grounds of Hailsham takes place along the coast of England, the margin to which the clones have been driven, their backs to the sea.
-Complicit as we all our in our own and others’ suffering and fearful of the violence it would take to make a change, we could also be forgiven for asking what would happen if our tears became a wave.
+Complicit as we all our in our own and others’ suffering and fearful of the violence it would take to make a change, we could also be forgiven for asking what would happen if our tears became a wave, except that this, too, may be a Romantic dream.

-* As I noted in my review of The Buried Giant, Kazuo Ishiguro has two constituencies: literary academia and a popular readership.
+[*] As I noted in my review of The Buried Giant, Kazuo Ishiguro has two constituencies: literary academia and a popular readership.
 The populace appreciates, I assume, his morally complex, stylistically simple, and emotionally wracking stories of how history and politics are refracted in the lives of ordinary men and women.
 Academia admires his deft encoding of politics in parable, his subtlety practically calling for the critic to elucidate it, even as its ultimate significance remains buried in the cryptic text.
-It should also be noted that Ishiguro anticipates or at least echoes academic concerns, with his two most famous novels serving as proof-texts for theoretical schools: The Remains of the Day‘s critique of English tradition accompanied the rise of postcolonialism in the 1980s, while Never Let Me Go‘s sorrowing clones serve as figureheads for the twenty-first century’s posthumanist turn.
+It should also be noted that Ishiguro anticipates or at least echoes academic concerns, with his two most famous novels serving as proof-texts for theoretical schools: The Remains of the Day‘s critique of English tradition accompanied the rise of postcolonialism in the 1980s, while Never Let Me Go‘s sorrowing clones serve as figureheads for the 21st-century’s posthumanist turn.